Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: More Efficient Solutions for Append-only Data

-\item The DSCS II scheme supports only append at the end of the data file.
+\item The DSCS II protocol supports only append operations at the end of the data file.

-\item The scheme is publicly verifiable in the sense that anyone with the knowledge of the public key can perform an audit.
+\item DSCS II is publicly verifiable in that anyone with the knowledge of the public key can perform an audit.

 \item As we have discussed earlier, since DSCS II supports only append operations on the data file, the \textit{freshness} property is not required in DSCS II.
-Thus, DSCS II does not need authenticated data structures (e.g., rank-based authenticated skip lists employed in DSCS I) in order to achieve freshness of data.
-Therefore, we do not require the procedure VerifyUpdate in DSCS II.
+Thus, DSCS II does not need authenticated data structures (e.g., rank-based authenticated skip lists) in order to achieve freshness of data.
+Therefore, we do not require the algorithm VerifyUpdate in DSCS II.

-\item The scheme is secure in the random oracle model (according to Definition~\ref{def:security_dpdp} in Section~\ref{security_DSCSI}).
-The security proof of DSCS II is similar to that of our DSCS I protocol (see Theorem~\ref{theorem_DSCSI}), except the freshness property that we do not require in DSCS II.
-Moreover, the guarantee of authenticity in DSCS II comes from the security of the underlying SNC protocol~\cite{BFKW_PKC} that is secure in the random oracle model.
+\item DSCS II is secure in the random oracle model~\cite{BR_RO}.
+The security game and the security proof of DSCS II are similar to that of DSCS I, except that append is the only permissible update and that freshness is not required in DSCS II.
+The guarantee of authenticity comes from the security of the underlying SNC protocol~\cite{BFKW_PKC} that is secure in the random oracle model.

 \end{itemize}